 Delia Smith Cottage Pie with Leeks Recipe

 Nutrition information is estimated per serving.

-Can I use lamb?
+Can I use lamb instead of beef?

-Can I leave out swede?
+Can I leave out the swede?

-Is it gluten-free?
+Is this recipe gluten-free?

+Delia Smith Cottage Pie with Leeks Recipe